 This document includes information such as rates and billing, financial assistance options, electrical service connections, and technical specifications.
 This document also references associated Regulations and Codes which govern the services Hydro Ottawa provides, including safety and inspection requirements and roles and responsibilities.

 Hydro Ottawa's Conditions of Service (in PDF) is an important reference document for the customers, contractors, developers, retailers, generators and their agents, consultants and suppliers that we do business with on a daily basis.

-Effective December 1, 2021, this revised Conditions of Service (in PDF) replaces any pre-existing Conditions of Service document.
+Effective January 16, 2023, this revised Conditions of Service replaces any pre-existing Conditions of Service document.

 The following is a list of Conditions of Service Appendices that provide further background information on specific items.

 These documents are identical to the appendices that appear in the full version of the document.

 If you are looking for information or the answer to a question, have a look at some key points from our Conditions of Service below.

 As a regulated local distribution company (LDC) of electricity in Ontario, Hydro Ottawa Limited (Hydro Ottawa) is required to maintain a Conditions of Service.
 This document is the implied contract that Hydro Ottawa has with every customer connected to our electricity distribution system.